 So it doesn't run your story, but you still get paid, at least a little.
 Kill fees average about 25 percent of what you would have been paid had your article been published.
 There are no hard-and-fast rules, and the exact percentage can depend upon publication.
 National magazines tend to pay more than local weekly newspapers, but the fee is often negotiable.

 A Kill Fee Protects the Publisher, Too

 You might not think that money out of pocket in exchange for no product protects the publisher, but this is often the case.
-It provides the company with an easy out when it's contracted to purchase and publish your finished product but it really doesn't want to – better to part with a mere percentage than the full agreed-upon amount.
-This might happen if you don't quite deliver the quality that the editor was anticipating.
+It provides the company with an easy out when it's contracted to purchase and publish your finished product, but it doesn't want to—better to part with a mere percentage than the full agreed-upon amount.
+It might happen if you don't quite deliver the quality that the editor was anticipating.
 It doesn't run the piece, but it spends only a fraction of the cost.

 A word of warning, however: Some publishers include escape clauses in contracts or agreements that allow them to dodge a kill fee if you produce substandard work.

-This, of course, can create a hotbed of dispute.
+It, of course, can create a hotbed of dispute.
 Who's to say it was substandard?
 You think it's great.
-Maybe the publisher just preferred to run something else so it said your work was substandard to save a few dollars.
+Maybe the publisher just preferred to run something else, so it said your work was substandard to save a few dollars.
 Read the fine print of your contract.
 Make sure you understand exactly when and under what circumstances you're entitled to a kill fee.